Zgn75/Zgn3-Calar/README.md

 (I know the file is too big idk how i did that sorry bye, i think its from the songs tho loll)

+If i did spell words wrong, sorry my english is not good too much.